sardaraz/Jenkins-Demo/README.md

-This is a demo of Jenkins
+This is a demo of Jenkins for devlop branch.